 And always keep special events, days or holidays in mind: Are your followers avid retail therapists?
 Remind them of the next mid-season sale in their neighbourhood.
 Is there an interesting trade show coming up?
 Tell your audience all about it and link to the booking page.

 Remember the tree that fell in the forest but no one was around to hear it?
 Timing is essential on social media.

 You might post the most relevant content on your social media profile.
 But if none of your followers are online to see it, you won’t get the results you’re looking for.
 And that’s clearly a waste of your time and expertise.

 There are several ways to find out when the best time is for you to post: Facebook and Instagram offer this analysis in their business page insights.
-There are also several free services that offer this for your Twitter feeds – Audiense offer a basic version for free, with a paid upgrade available.
+There are also several services that offer this for your Twitter feeds – Audiense offer a basic version for free, with a paid upgrade available.

 5. Your post frequency